mono0926/widget-quiz/README.md

 With this app, users will learn Flutter widgets more efficiently.

 1. Answer to Flutter widget quizez.
-2. You can jump to document if you like after answered a quiz.
+2. You can jump to document if you like after answered to a quiz.
 3. After answering 10 quizez, the summary is shown.

 ## Dart code size: 5,109 Bytes